2015–16 Glasgow Warriors season: League table

+Green background (rows 1 to 4) were play-off places, and earned places in the 2016–17 European Rugby Champions Cup.
+Blue background indicates teams outside the play-off places that earned places in the European Rugby Champions Cup.
+To facilitate the 2015 Rugby World Cup, there were no play-offs for the 2016–17 European Rugby Champions Cup; the 20th place went to the winner of the 2015–16 European Rugby Challenge Cup if not already qualified.
+Because Challenge Cup winner Montpellier qualified via the Top 14, its place passed to the top team from that league not already qualified.
+Plain background indicates teams that earned a place in the 2016–17 European Rugby Challenge Cup.

 Results

 Round 11 - 1872 Cup 2nd leg

 Edinburgh Rugby won the 1872 Cup with an aggregate score of 37 - 22.

 Round 9 rescheduled match

 This match – originally scheduled to be held during Round 9, on 5 December 2015 – was postponed due to a waterlogged pitch.

 Round 12 rescheduled match

 This match – originally scheduled to be held during Round 12, on 8 January 2016 – was postponed due to a European Rugby Champions Cup fixture rearrangement that occurred as a result of the Paris terrorist attacks in November 2015.

 Europe

 By virtue of winning the Pro12 in 2014–15, Glasgow Warriors were seeded as top seeds in the European Champions Cup pool stages.
 Drawn with Racing 92, Northampton Saints and Scarlets, it was a tough group.

 Townsend had predicted that four wins out of six would be needed to qualify.
 Glasgow secured a home win against Racing and home and away wins against Scarlets.
 Three wins might have been enough had the group been tighter but unfortunately Scarlets proved the whipping boy of the group and it was Glasgow's losses to Northampton Saints home and away which ended the Warriors hopes of progress.